wali39/storm-troopers-api/README.md

 ## Introduction

-In this project we developed RESTFUL API using Node.js, Express.js and mongoose.js for NASA SPACE APPS CHALLENGE 2023
+In this project we developed RESTFUL API using node.js, express.js and mongoose.js for `NASA SPACE APPS CHALLENGE 2023`

 ## Tools